-Causality is the law of cause and effect.
+Causality is the law of cause and effect - one event affects the other in a chain reaction that constrains the choices humans can make by circumstances beyond their control.
 Now, causality by itself is just a principle.
 What matters is who controls it.
 In Berserk, there is an evil entity manipulating humanity, from the broad state of world affairs down to their lineage, in order to implement its own plan for the future.
 This is what Skull Knight means when he talks about causality.
 He's referring to the manipulations exerted on humanity by the Idea of Evil and the God Hand.

 The idea that Guts is impervious to that influence is preposterous.
 Two parts of the story are usually the cause of this misconception.
 The first is Guts' birth.
 Gambino tells Guts in volume 4 that "he should have died below his mother's corpse," but he wasn't speaking from special knowledge.
 That's just ravings from a lunatic.
 The Skull Knight also tells Guts in volume 9 that he's adept at avoiding death, since he's been doing so since his birth, but he's merely commenting (in his usual cryptic way) on Guts' incredible tenacity to survive and the resulting fighting skills.